-What Are Three Line Strike Patterns?
+What Is a Line Strike Pattern?

 A three line strike pattern consists of four candlesticks that form near support levels.
-They start with three bearish candlesticks and then the fourth bullish candlestick engulfs the three bearish ones.
+They start with three bearish candlesticks, and then the fourth bullish candlestick engulfs the three bearish ones.
 Typically, this causes a bullish reversal pattern.

 This is where it gets important not to get caught up in the exact name of the pattern.
-There could be a couple patterns being formed while forming three line strike candlestick patterns.
+There could be a couple of patterns being formed while forming three line strike candlestick patterns.

 How to Trade Three Like Strike Candlestick Patterns